cavallon/credit-risk-classification/README.md

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
+This section describes the analysis that was completed for the machine learning models used in this project.

 * Purpose of the analysis:
 The purpose of this analysis is to determine how well the machine can predict the results of the data by comparing the machine predictions to the actual data results.